DarekRepos/quiz-roads/readme.md

 #  Quiz - Roads
-This is short quiz.
+This is short quiz app.
 Do you know Everything about roads?

 ## Python version
 tested with Python 3.10.6

+## Features
+- user account
+- quiz Website for logged user

 ## New Road Questions
 You can add new road's questions by editing file Questions.md.
 You can create PR.